w3c/wcag3/guidelines/groups/animation-and-movement/avoid-physical-harm/avoid-motion-from-interaction.md

 type: foundational
 ---

-Visual motion and :term[pseudo-motion] triggered by interaction is avoided or can be prevented, unless the animation is essential to the functionality or the information being conveyed.
+:term[Content] does not include non-essential visual motion and :term[pseudo-motion] triggered by interaction unless it can be paused or prevented.